Harold John Timperley: Life

-After the Japanese invasion, his accounts for the Guardian were some of the firsthand information most easily available in the West.
+After the Japanese invasion, his accounts of the Guardian were some of the firsthand information most easily available in the West.
 His cables from Shanghai, although at times censored, formed the basis for some early writing on the Nanjing massacre from 1937 to 1938.

 Timperley left Shanghai for London early April 1938.
 There, he published the book What War Means, which was edited by him and contains direct testimony as well as official documents.
 It received great attention, being published in the US under the title The Japanese Terror in China.
 Its content has been contested by Japanese historians, including Minoru Kitamura.
 Minoru Kitamura proposed a view that Timperley did not appear as a witness in Nanjing War Crimes Tribunal and International Military Tribunal for the Far East because he might have been a spin doctor.

-Timperley became involved in an attempt to stir the United Kingdom to act on behalf of China.
-He was close to the Chinese Nationalist Party, led by Chiang Kai-shek; it is a matter of some dispute to what extent that Timperley was supported by it or was engaged in propaganda work on its behalf.
-It is not contested that he took a strongly anti-war line and on a personal level was friendly with Japanese including the Shanghai Domei News Agency chief Matsumoto Shigeharu.
-Some of the statistics Timperley used have been mis-employed by subsequent writers taking What War Means as a source.

-In 1939, he gave up journalism and served for the Chinese Ministry of Information, as an advisor.
 He continued to write on topics connected with Japan, including the nationalist thinker Yoshida Shoin, until the end of the Pacific War.
 From 1943, he worked for the Information Office of United Nations (Allied Powers).
 From 1946, he worked for UNRRA at its Shanghai office.
 In 1947, the United Nations Security Council established the Good Offices Committee for Indonesia to sponsor negotiations between the country and the Netherlands, and Timperley was assigned as Deputy Principal Secretary (later to an Acting Principal Secretary) of the committee (from May 1948?) until 20 October 1948.
 Afterward, he worked for UNESCO in Paris.

 Leaving UNESCO in 1950, Timperley went to Indonesia as a technical advisor to the Indonesian Ministry of Foreign Affairs.
 However a tropical disease forced him to leave Jakarta for London in 1951.
 Not long after his arrival in London, he came in touch with the Religious Society of Friends and was admitted to the membership in 1952.
 From January 1954, he threw himself into supporting the War on Want campaign and acted as full-time voluntary office worker.
 He organized the first War on Want Conference in May 1954.

 On 25 November 1954, he was found unconscious in bed and taken to a Cuckfield hospital, but he died the following day (26 November 1954).